 Real solid wood is used in many professional workout spaces as well as home gyms.
 Maple is typically used because it’s both dense and has some shock absorbency.

-To add more shock absorption without flex, cork underlayment might be specified under solid wood flooring.
+To add more shock absorption without the flex, cork underlayment might be specified under solid wood flooring.
 Extra dense grades of foam can work under wood floors, but they are not as durable as cork, says Rubber Flooring inc.

 Rubber is also used as an underlayment under wood gym floors in professional settings.
 Consult with a gym flooring expert for commercial and professional spaces.